ryanmmoon/dir.ectory/content/guide/what-is-handshake.md

 ---
-title: What is Handshake | Dir.ectory
+title: What is Handshake | HNS Directory
 heading: What is Handshake?
 excerpt:
 slug: what-is-handshake